mattjmcnaughton/personal-k8s/bootstrap/README.md

 Should `kops.yaml` become out of date (which it shouldn't), we can use `kops get $CLUSTER_NAME -o yaml > kops.yaml` to regenerate it.

+### A note on reserved instances

+Our current best practices for cost optimization recommend purchasing a convertible m3.medium reserved instance from AWS. m3.medium is the size of the default master created by kops, so after buying this reserved instance, we'll automatically receive the billing discount.
+Because it is convertible, if we need to increase the size of our master, we can "trade it in" for a more expensive reserved instance (i.e. a reserved instance for our new master size).
+Unfortunately, as far as I know, there's no way to purchase reserved instances via Terraform.
+We must do it via the AWS UI.
+Also, note that tearing down the cluster with `terraform destroy` will not impact our reserved instance.
+We are still committed to it for X months.